-1 This chapter - as the Systematic Thesaurus in general - should be used restrictively, as the keywords in it should only be used if a relevant question is raised.
-This chapter is thus not used to establish statistical data; rather, the Bulletin reader or user of the CODICES database should only find decisions under this chapter when the subject of the keyword is an issue in the case.
+1 This chapter - as the Systematic Thesaurus in general - should be used sparingly, as the keywords therein should only be used if a relevant procedural question is discussed by the Court.
+This chapter is therefore not used to establish statistical data; rather, the Bulletin reader or user of the CODICES database should only look for decisions in this chapter, when the subject of which is also the keyword is an issue in the case.

-2 Constitutional Court or equivalent body (constitutional tribunal or council, supreme court etc).
+2 Constitutional Court or equivalent body (constitutional tribunal or council, supreme court, etc).